 Posted: 7 months ago, last updated 9 days ago.

-You play a newspaper reporter exploring an island to write about the edible bugs.
+You play a newspaper reporter exploring an island in order to write about the edible bugs.
 While there you discover that Megafig has gone missing.
-To solve the mystery you explore Snaktooth Island to trying capture different species of Bugsnax using a wide range of contraptions.
+To solve the mystery you explore Snaktooth Island trying to capture different species of Bugsnax using a wide range of contraptions.
 Some use bait to lure Bugsnax creatures, others are traps that spring shut while others are a laser light for them to chase.

 "We are what we eat," says the narrator, and it seems with the apparent disappearance of the island ranger, that this might actually be true in this world.
 It's up to you to track down and reunite the inhabitants of Snaxburg.